 Four to Eight Weeks

 When puppies reach four weeks of age, they can start to incorporate solid food into their diet.
 They still need it to be very soft, so start by feeding them puppy kibble mixed with formula or soaked in hot water to make it gruel.
 This will be easier for them to chew and digest.
 Another milestone at four weeks is that puppies should be able to walk, run, and try to climb.
 They begin to be much more mobile at this time!
+As your puppy gets older and becomes more active, you can implement proper puppy training to raise a well-behaved dog.
 Between six to eight weeks is when people vaccinate their puppies.
 Puppies are typically vaccinated against canine distemper, hepatitis, parvovirus, parainfluenza virus, and rabies.
 Other vaccines are available for specific needs your pup may have.
 Depending on your lifestyle, you might want to ask your veterinarian about additional vaccines to keep your pup safe.
+It is important to find the best veterinarian for you, so that you can feel confident in your puppy's care.
 Also, as your puppy gets older you can slowly remove the milk in their solid food until it is just the puppy kibble.
 They should be ready for solid kibble around seven weeks of age.
 To decide on the best kibble for your puppy, you should consult a veterinarian as different breeds and dogs thrive off of different kibble types.

 We hope this article helped you on your journey of raising a puppy!
 It is sure to be a rewarding and exciting time.
-Read here about puppy proofing your home!
+Read here to learn how to teach your new puppy tricks!